Meet Our Beloved Horses

 Mighty Mouse Feeney is fearless and sturdy.
 Her ability to do two jobs makes her a key member of the equine team.

+Kate is the horse with the blue eyes.
+Known for her good looks this girl will impress with her steady step too.
 Kate is one of our newest horses to the GRACE program, however an old hat at Therapeutic Riding.
 A blue eyed medicine hat paint mare, she is striking to look at with a beautiful personality to match.

 Her riders feel a little extra joy with the fancy horse privilege as many think she belongs in a parade or on a carousel.
 She is 2004 model who we were blessed with in 2022.
 Kate has come to us with thanks to a grant from the Goreski Private Foundation and is a welcome addition to the team.

+Black Beauty is often the horse selected for the more advanced rider.
+She has great movement and makes the ride interesting every time.
 Also known as “Black” or “Beauty”, we have here a striking Standard-bred mare appropriately named after the celebrated horse in Anna Sewell’s book.
 Black Beauty is admired from afar for her incredible looks.
 Lucky for the program, she has a personality to match.

 Being the youngest horse in our program who joined G.R.A.C.E. in 2017, Black Beauty is no newcomer to therapeutic riding, having previously worked at another center.
 As one of our bigger horses, she can comfortably carry larger riders, which she does willingly and with great care.